ucsb/campus-cloud-docs/docs/general/research.md

 ## Personal vs. Campus Cloud Accounts

-A personal cloud account uses a personal credit card and is outside the Campus Cloud Landing Zone.
+A personal cloud account uses a personal credit card and is outside the Campus Campus Cloud Landing Zone.
 Personal accounts:

 * Do not receive UC enterprise discounts
 * May not meet compliance requirements for federal grants